Episode 1

 In a world where disinformation about personal trauma abounds, the Orwell Prize-winning author asks if the stories we tell ourselves are liberating us – or keeping us trapped.

 There’s been an explosion of trauma culture in the West over the last decade, ramped up by social media and its encouragement to shape, present and broadcast our own stories.
 But is this ownership helpful, or is it keeping people trapped?
 Could it even be warping public debate?
-The Orwell Prize-winning author of 'Poverty Safari' and 'The Social Distance Between Us' shares hard-won wisdom from a life spent recovering in the public gaze.
+In his new book, the Orwell Prize-winning author of 'Poverty Safari' and 'The Social Distance Between Us' shares hard-won wisdom from a life spent recovering in the public gaze.
+Darren is currently performing 'Trauma Industrial Complex: The Live Show' at the Edinburgh Fringe.

 “In order to interrogate the nature of personal storytelling, one must tell a personal story.
 And this is mine.”